bpmn-miwg/bpmn-miwg-test-suite/README.md

 ![](Reference/A.4.1.png)

 ### B.1.0
-_Validate that all the elements prescribed for the Descriptive Conformance Sub-Class in the BPMN 2.0 Specification are present._
+_Descriptive Sub-Class (Conformance class coverage) - Validate that all the elements prescribed for the Descriptive Conformance Sub-Class in the BPMN 2.0 Specification are present._

 ![](Reference/B.1.0.png)

 ### B.2.0
-_Validate that all the elements prescribed for the Analytic Conformance Sub-Class in the BPMN 2.0 Specification are present._
+_Analytic Sub-Class (Conformance class coverage) - Validate that all the elements prescribed for the Analytic Conformance Sub-Class in the BPMN 2.0 Specification are present._

 ![](Reference/B.2.0.png)

 ### C.1.0
-_Executable process containing multiple extension elements and attributes (derived from 2013 Demo in Berlin)_
+_Invoice Collaboration - Executable process containing multiple extension elements and attributes (derived from 2013 Demo in Berlin)_

 ![](Reference/C.1.0.png)

 ### C.1.1
-_Process from 2015 Execution Demo in Berlin that can be executed in Camunda BPM, OmnyLink and W4 BPMN+_
+_Invoice Collaboration - Process from 2015 Execution Demo in Berlin that can be executed in Camunda BPM, OmnyLink and W4 BPMN+_

 ![](Reference/C.1.1.png)

 ### C.2.0
-_Collaboration from 2015 Diagram Interchange Demo in Berlin_
+_Buying at Amazon Collaboration - Collaboration from 2015 Diagram Interchange Demo in Berlin_

 ![](Reference/C.2.0.png)

 ### C.3.0
-_Process with hidden BPMN attributes and elements from 2015 Hidden Attribute Demo in Berlin_
+_Fridge Repair Service - Process with hidden BPMN attributes and elements from 2015 Hidden Attribute Demo in Berlin_

 ![](Reference/C.3.0.png)

 ### C.4.0
-_Process with signal and message events and multiple diagrams, from 2017 Demo in Brussels_
+_New Employee Onboarding - Process with signal and message events and multiple diagrams, from 2017 Demo in Brussels_

 #### C.4.0 diagram 1
 ![](Reference/C.4.0.1.png)